Kitsune: Fox jewel

 It is held that the fox jewel is necessary for the fox to change shape, or use its magical power.
 Another tradition is that the pearl represents the kitsune's soul; the kitsune will die if separated from it for too long.

-An anecdote is recorded in the 18th century, which purports that an actual fox jewel was stolen from the creatures by several temple samurai, causing the temple's high priest ("bishop") distress, prompting its return to the foxes.
+An anecdote is recorded in the 18th century, which purports that an actual fox jewel was stolen from the creatures by several temple samurai, causing the temple's high priest (sōjō, "bishop") distress, prompting its return to the foxes.
 The stone flashed kitsunebi fire according to the account.
 (Note: This occurrence purportedly took place at Chikurin-in (竹林院) in Ōmi Province.
 It was communicated to author Kiuchi by his brother named Yoshitake (義武) who served as samurai at that temple.)
-(Note: (1779), Second Part of Unkonshi (雲根志)}, Book 1, p.
+(Note: Kiuchi Sekitei (1779), Second Part of Unkonshi (雲根志)}, Book 1, p.
 26.)
 (Note: "The Fox Fire Returned by a Bishop".)

 The fox jewel was frequently discussed under the name of 宝珠の玉 (hōju no tama) in the post-medieval period, and stories about hōshi no tama (ホーシの玉) is common in the popular telling (recorded oral literature), which often speaks of such stone or tufty object being found or acquired and given over to the custody of a temple, etc., to be enshrined.
 (Note: The meaning of hōshi written phonetically in kana is ambiguous.
 It has been redacted as hōshi no tama (法師の玉) on Oki Islands, or hoshi no tama (星の玉) in Miyagi Prefecture.)